Kids, Dogs and RespectMay 14, 2021 2021-05-14 23:09

 Unfortunately we often only realize this after an escalation has happened.

 The problem lies in how little respect we often demand our children to pay to our dogs.

 While severe bite incidents are uncommon, children are pushing dogs’ boundaries in (perhaps) benign ways in many settings every day.

 Being a dog trainer and having a child, the one person that I need my dogs to respect most in the world is my child.
 Therefore I also demand that my child highly respects my dogs.

-When I want a dog to respect a child, I am not looking for surrender to authority.
+I am not looking for surrender to authority when I want a dog to respect a child.
 I am talking about the dog viewing the child as a reliable, predictable and kind person who they will be careful and gentle around.